plaid/quickstart/README.md

 If you make changes to one of the server files such as `index.js`, `server.go`, etc, or to the `.env` file, simply run `make up language=node` again to rebuild and restart the container.

+If you experience a Docker connection error when running the command above, try the following:

+- Make sure Docker is running
+- Try running the command prefixed with `sudo`

 ##### View the logs

 ```